afshyna/networking-projects/vpn-openvpn-wireguard-engineering-project/docs/01-sprint1-openvpn-site-to-site-paris.md

 - `client-to-client` - Allows VPN clients to communicate with each other.

-- `port 1194` - server listenning port
+- `port 1194` - server listening port

  - `push ...`
  - `route add...`